 - Sift or mix flour, salt, and baking soda together in a bowl.
 Set aside.

-- Melt chocolate in a small bowl in the microwave for 20 seconds at a time.
-It will take a few times to get it all the way melted, but it's really important not to burn the chocolate.
-So keep it in short increments, stirring each time.
+- Melt chocolate in a small bowl in the microwave for 30 seconds at a time, stirring between each interval, until chocolate is fully melted.
 When chocolate is fully melted, set aside to cool a bit.

 - In a large mixing bowl, cream together butter and sugar until light and fluffy.